 “I’ve never bought into the notion that addiction is an illness.
 It kept me functioning how I wanted to function, it suited me.
 I have a very strong bond with drugs.
 It’s a passion.”

-The strange thing about Abdur Raheem – 49, from Kabul – is that after living one of the toughest lives imaginable, he is the mellowest person here.
-He started eating opium in an Iranian prison (where he had been sentenced to 12 years after getting into a fight) so he could numb a painful leg, allowing him to play football in the exercise yard.
+The strange thing about Abdur Raheem, 49, from Kabul, is that after living one of the toughest lives imaginable, he is the mellowest person here.
+He started eating opium in an Iranian prison (where he had been sentenced to 12 years after getting into a fight) so he could numb a painful leg, allowing him to play soccer in the exercise yard.

 An injecting abscess in his groin led him to a new drug clinic set up by Medecins de Monde, and Abdur became the first Afghan to be treated with methadone.
 After seven detoxes, he quit methadone, has been off it for two years and is now part of the Afghan Drug Users Movement.
 Expecting a harsh rebuke, I ask him if he uses any drugs nowadays.
 “Sometimes I take cocaine and crack,” he smiles, “but only with my friends at parties.”

 Elsewhere, there are screenings of short films, one of which is called Carpet Drugged.
-Footage shows children in a hut in an Afghan village being fed opium by their parents to stem the pain they get from weaving carpets all day.
-This guy, Bikash Gurung, 26, won the best film award at the conference’s Drug Film Festival for Journey of Change – a film about how young drug injectors across Nepal are, as he was, routinely kidnapped, tortured and detained by police.
+Footage shows children in a hut in an Afghan village being fed opium by their parents to stem the pain from weaving carpets all day.
+This guy, Bikash Gurung, 26, won the best film award at the conference’s Drug Film Festival for Journey of Change, a film about how young drug injectors across Nepal are, as he was, routinely kidnapped, tortured, and detained by police.
 When Bikash was caught with some heroin in his teens, he was interrogated and beaten for 53 days before spending nine months in a jail where half the inmates were there on trumped-up drug charges.